Natsuko Ohama: Early career

 Ohama's early acting career was primarily in New York and in other areas of the East Coast and Canada.
 In 1981, she played Junko Teraji in Flowers and Household Gods at La MaMa Experimental Theatre Club in New York.
 In 1984 at Shakespeare & Company, she played Titania in A Midsummer Night's Dream and Juliet in Romeo and Juliet, both directed by Tina Packer.

 Ohama worked repeatedly with Pan Asian Repertory Theatre in New York.
 Some of her work there includes Teahouse (1983), Face Box (1984), Once is Never Enough(1985), Lady MacDuff in Shogun Macbeth (1986), Nancy Wing in Yellow Fever (1988), Madame De Sade in Madame De Sade (1988), and Masha in Three Sisters(1988).

 She acted in plays including The Memento (Marie) at Yale Rep, directed by Dennis Scott (1987), The Love Suicides at Amijima (Narrator and Osan), directed by Jorge Cacheiro (1987) for New York Theatre Workshop, and Straight as a Line (Mum), directed by Jon Rivera (2000) for Primary Stages in New York City.

 Mid-career

 Ohama co-founded the Los Angeles Women's’ Shakespeare Company (LAWSC).
-She and Wolpe co-directed a production of Hamlet in 1995 and alternated the role as well.
+She and Lisa Wolpe co-directed a production of Hamlet in 1995 and alternated the role as well.
 Ohama played Friar Lawrence in Romeo and Juliet in 1993, Don John in Much Ado About Nothing in 1999, Prospero in The Tempest in 2004, and Polonius in Hamlet in 2013, in a production that she again co-directed with Wolpe.

 At the Mark Taper Forum, Ohama played June in Sansei (1989), Yanina in Widows (1991), the Duchess of York and Gloucester opposite Kelsey Grammer in the lead in Richard II (1992), and Sylvia in The Poison Tree (2000), all directed by Robert Egan.
 She also had roles in the Taper's New Work Festival throughout the 1990s.

 At East West Players, Ohama played Lily in Ikebana (1996), Chiz in Sisters Matsumoto (2002), and Mom in Mixed Messages (2004).